Beach Renourishment

 Understanding the complex concepts regarding beach renourishment ensures awareness of environmental impacts and funding needs.

 One of the goals of the Isle of Palms Strategic Plan is to safeguard a healthy beach.
 Where Isle of Palms will get the money to implement a proactive beach renourishment plan is still undetermined.
-No formal recommendations have been made yet by the Beach Preservation Ad Hoc Committee.

 Finance Facts Regarding Beach Renourishment